 From downtown Birmingham, get on I-65 South, follow it for 6.5 miles and then take Exit 252.
 From the bottom of the exit, turn right onto Highway 31 South and continue for about 1.4 miles, then turn right onto Patton Chapel Road South.
 (Patton Chapel Road South is across the highway from Crest Cadillac.)
 Follow Patton Chapel Road about 1.5 miles.
 At this point, the road becomes Chapel Road and you continue on passing by a fire station, signs for Moss Rock Preserve Parking, and Simmons and Gwinn Schools.
 When you reach Simmons School, keep going up the hill on Chapel Road for about 0.5 miles.
 You will see an iron gate on the left.
 Turn left here into the work day parking area.
 The address for the iron gate is at approximately 1330 Patton Chapel Road, Hoover.
 This address is a block approximation, so if you use the address with your GPS, keep in mind your GPS might put you a little down the road from the iron gate because block approximations vary between mapping programs.
 If you get lost, you can reach Ken on his cell phone (205-515-9412, day of field trip only).

 As always, remember to bring plenty of water and snacks, insect repellent, rain gear, sunblock, and seasonally appropriate attire.
 Since part of this trip involves a moderate walk, comfortable shoes are a must.

-Trip leader: Birmingham Audubon Outreach & Communications Director Sarah Randolph leads this trip with Ken Wills.
+Trip leader: Birmingham Audubon’s Executive Director Ansel Payne leads this trip with Ken Wills.
 Feel free to email us if you have questions.
 If you get lost, Ken can be reached on his cell phone 205-515-9412 (day of field trip only).